LibrariesHacked/librarieshacked.github.io/_posts/2019-04-03-mobile-library-data-icalendar.md

 Mobile library timetables are *generally* (not always) published using PDF files.
 There's nothing wrong with this.
 People can save a PDF, they can print it out and pin it to a noticeboard, or whatever they wish.

-But the iCalendar specification has been around since 1998, and is a good way of transferring data about events that integrates with devices lots of people carry and use through the day.
+But the iCalendar specification has been around since 1998, and is a good way of transferring data about events that integrates with the devices lots of people use throughout the day.

 ## The format